WELCOME TO

 RACING’S HORSE WELFARE BOARD

 British racing has an independently chaired Horse Welfare Board.
 In 2020 it published a five-year strategic plan for the welfare of horses bred for racing.
 This plan has a clear vision, that every horse bred for racing will enjoy a “life well lived”.
+View a summary of recommendations and projects.

 Horse B&W